The time of biggest pilgramages

-The Ostrog Monastery is part of cultural heritage of Serbian Orthodox Church and one of most sacred place in Monte Negro.
+The Ostrog Monastery is part of cultural heritage of Serbian Orthodox Church and one of most sacred place in Montenegro and in whole region as well.
 The Church follows Gregorian calendar.
 This calendar is different from Julian for 13 days.

-There are two major pilgrimage festivals at the Ostrog Monastery:
+There are several major pilgrimage festivals at the Ostrog Monastery but two are especially:

 - first is celebration of the Presentation of the Virgin Mary (Vavedenje of the Holly Mary) and